schr0841/cnn_project/README.md

 # Modifying the cnn base model for compatibility with the ResNet50-based model

-As with the ResNet50-based model, which had to be customized for compatibility with the custom_cnn_model, the latter underwent significant adjustments to make it compatible with the other submodel.
+As with the first_model, which had to be customized for compatibility with the second_model, the latter underwent significant adjustments to make it compatible.

 While the cnn base model (second_model) was initially defined and trained using the Sequential API, characteristics of this API proved complicating when it came to ensemble and chain the model with the ResNet50-based model (first_model).
 The latter was defined using the Functional API to accommodate the ResNet50's greater complexity.
 As such, second_model was later defined, compiled, and trained with the Functional API.

 <img width="904" alt="Screenshot 2024-09-10 132357" src="https://github.com/user-attachments/assets/f587f168-7564-4fb7-ac97-ef110e76523c">
 <img width="903" alt="Screenshot 2024-09-10 132524" src="https://github.com/user-attachments/assets/50f18ad7-9598-4712-abb2-79b0636d5ac2">

 Both models were compiled with the Adam optimizer, and with the loss function set to sparse_categorical_crossentropy.
 Both were trained with x as the training_set dataset, with validation_data specified as the validation_set dataset, on 100 epochs, and with an EarlyStopping callback set to monitor 'val_accuracy' with a patience value of 20.